 Take a stroll through the middle of Manhattan by visiting Central Park.
 Here you can watch people go by, have a picnic or just sit on a bench and enjoy a picture-perfect scenery.
 If you are moving with your pet, this is a perfect place to let them run around with other animals.

 Stop by the High Line, a park that is built on top of a former railway.
 It covers 1.45 miles, and here you can watch artists perform or buy street snacks.

 Visit Brooklyn Brewery that organizes free tours every half hour on Saturdays and Sundays.

 Consider cruising around Staten Island with a ferry for which the ticket has been free since 1997.
 You can enjoy the view of the Statue of Liberty and the rest of the shore.

 If being in a big, urban jungle gets to be too much, stop by Prospect Park, and find a moment of peace by doing yoga.
-Don’t leave your sports equipment in the storage, because when you are done with yoga, you can walk around the green space, and enjoy wild trails and skating rink.
+Don’t make a common moving mistake and leave your sports equipment in the storage, because when you are done with yoga, you can walk around the green space, and enjoy wild trails and skating rink.
 Also, if you are moving with a dog, take them with you, they will enjoy running around the green surfaces.

 Film projections in Bryant Park are a tradition that HBO started in 1992.
 Here you can enjoy your summer days by indulging in cinematographic art.